wltechblog/thingino-installers/wuuk-y0310/README.md

 The images in the installers are updated once a week, you probably want to do a full upgrade after installing!

+This image also contais the necessary setup for unbricking which will be covered in a future video!

 # This process IS Reversible